 People tend to be most active after iftar and suhoor, after quenching their hunger, thirst, and exhaustion.
 These new patterns become the norm for the month.
 People will be unusually active during the early hours of the morning, right after they start their fast.
 Knowing the changes in these patterns and adapting campaign schedules accordingly is the least marketers could do.

 In relation to changing patterns in online activity, there are major windows of opportunity to connect with your customers.
-Right after people break their fasts (iftar) or right when they eat and begin the fast (suhoor), you can send personalized push messages on related products and special offers.
-As this is the time when your customers are relaxed and energetic enough to browse online, their online activity will increase.
+Right after people break their fasts (iftar) or begin fasting (suhoor) are ideal times to send customers personalized messages.
+Because customers will be most active then.

-For grocery stores—it’s an opportune time to make your customers feel like you are there for them.
-Sending reminders for suhoor and goodwill messages after iftar can win over your customers’ hearts.
+For grocery stores—it’s an opportune time to make your customers feel like you’re there for them.
+Sending reminders about the start of Suhoor and goodwill messages after Iftar can win customers’ hearts.

 In Ramadan things that are most sought after change significantly compared to the rest of the year.
 Find out about the best selling products with Insider’s AI-backed technologies.
 Leverage these top purchases and showcase trending products to guide your customers towards popular products.
 Discover Insider’s smart recommender.
 It helps your customers discover products that are in demand by recommending them during their purchase.
 You can showcase products that are trending or products that are mostly bought together.